Macroeconomic Data Transformations Matter: ONLINE APPENDIX - Forecasting Models in Details

 {\sc \textbf{Random Forests}.} This algorithm provides a means of approximating nonlinear functions by combining regression trees.
 Each regression tree partitions the feature space defined by $Z_t$ into distinct regions and, in its simplest form, uses the region-specific mean of the target variable $y_{t+h}$ as the forecast, i.e. for $M$ leaf nodes

 where $R_1,...,R_M$ is a partition of the feature space.
-To circumvent some of the limitations of regression trees, \cite{breiman2001} introduced Random Forests.
+To circumvent some of the limitations of regression trees, \cite{Breiman2001} introduced Random Forests.
 Random Forests consist in growing many trees on subsamples (or nonparametric bootstrap samples) of observations.
 A random subset of features is eligible for the splitting variable, further decorrelating them.
 The final forecast is obtained by averaging over the forecasts of all trees.
-In this paper we use 200 trees which is normally enough to stabilize the predictions.
-The minimum number of observation in each terminal nodes is set to 5 while the number of features considered at each split is $\frac{\# Z_t}{3}$.
-In addition, we impose $P_y = 12$, $P_f = 12$ and $k = 8$.
+The algorithm is showcased below.